North Carolina governor: More COVID-19 test supplies needed

 State health officials reported more than 5,800 confirmed cases of COVID-19 on Friday, up by about 400 since the previous day.
 The state said about 150 people have died and more than 400 are currently hospitalized.

 State and federal corrections officials are also fighting outbreaks at prisons in North Carolina.
 State prisons Commissioner Todd Ishee said during a media briefing that 259 inmates had tested positive as of Friday afternoon at Neuse Correctional Institution, a state prison in Goldsboro.
 He said none currently require hospitalization and that 98% of those testing positive were asymptomatic.
 All 700 inmates have been tested but some test results are pending.
-Those who test positive are being separated from inmates who don’t have the virus.
+Those who test positive are being separated from inmates who don’t have the virus, and additional medical and security staff are being sent to assist at the facility.
+Ishee said no coronavirus-related deaths have been reported at any state prisons.

+Meanwhile, the federal Board of Prisons reported that more than 50 inmates and 25 staff have tested positive for the virus at the medium-security federal correctional institution in Butner, making it among the largest outbreaks in the federal system.
+Another 14 inmates have tested positive at the nearby low-security prison in Butner, and the two facilities have a combined four deaths.

 Post a comment as